-- 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
+- Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - 2.
 Remove references to the rule set. - 3.
 Select the rule set that you want to remove and click Delete. - 4.
 In the Confirmation window, click Yes.